 Even if a user's login credentials are stolen, without the trusted device, an attacker cannot access the account.
 If a user's device is taken, the attacker cannot access the account without the login credentials.

 MFA is optional by default, allowing the account administrator to determine whether to enable MFA.
-When enabled, users must download and install the BCC Mobile App for iOS, Google Authenticator, or Duo Mobile authentication tool to their mobile device to log in to Barracuda Backup using MFA.
+When enabled, users must download and install Google Authenticator or Duo Mobile authentication tool to their mobile device to log in to Barracuda Backup using MFA.
 These free authentication tools are available for download from iTunes and the Google Play Store.